ProCoder24/ProCoder24/README.md

 ## Hi there 👋

 My name is Jean.
 I have a hardware-focused background in electrical engineering.
-- 🔭 Working on embedded systems, FPGA development, and PCB design
+- 🔭 Working on embedded systems and PCB design
 - 🌱 Learning advanced FPGA design and hardware validation techniques

 <!--